Maddious/RiTA-DiscordBot/README.md

 * New commands added (embed, bot2bot, settings updatedb)
   * embed command allows you to change the type of message that is sent to the translation channel, in embed format or standard text.
 Standard text shows the users avatar and name instead of the bot.
   * bot2bot allows for messages sent from other bots, in non embedded format to be translated as well.
 (Due to limitation this has been implimented but is disabled for now)
-  * As the new variables above are stored in the DB, they need new Columns to be added, as such updatedb will complete these actions.
+  * As the new variables above are stored in the database, they need new Columns to be added, as such updatedb will complete these actions.
 * Major code changes, new code implementations will change the DB and produce errors on first build, but this is a safe version to update to.
 Follow the below instructions.
   * Step 1: Make a pull request and update from **Master** branch.
     * Once you update the bot and it initializes you WILL get a db error, this is normal. (we are working on suppressing these)